CultivateGames/MCMMOCreditsExample/README.md

 # MCMMOCreditsExample
 This is a Minecraft plugin to showcase example API usage for [MCMMOCredits](https://github.com/CultivateGames/MCMMOCredits).

+API usage is current as of v0.4.0

-Players who have the "mcmmocredits.example.break" permission, have their credits modified when they break a block defined in config.yml (shown below)
+In this example, players who have the "mcmmocredits.example.break" permission, have their credit balance modified when they break a block in the configured list.

 ```yml
 # Breakable blocks